-is actively involved her Rhoda professional nursing organisation - The Society of Gastroenterology Nurses and Associates (SGNA).
-In 2012. organisation launched a scholars' program and partnered with the Joanna Briggs Institute (JBI- Texas Christian University Collaborating Centre).
+Rhoda is actively involved in her professional nursing organisation - The Society of Gastroenterology Nurses and Associates (SGNA).
+2012, In the organisation launched a scholars' program and partnered with the Joanna Briggs Institute (JBI- Texas Christian University Collaborating Centre).
 This was part of SGNA's strategic plan to train more gastroenterology and endoscopy nurses in evidence-based practice.
-Rhoda was one of the eight scholars in the inaugural class obtained certification and JBI.
-Systematic Comprehensive Review development.
-During this time, Rhoda also assumed a new role in her organisation as the Director of Nursing Practice, tasked with advancing professional nursing practice through evidence-based practice. was also the nursing liaison to the Centre of Evidence-Based Practice, University of Pennsylvania Health System.
+Rhoda was one of the eight scholars in the inaugural class and obtained certification JBI in Comprehensive Systematic Review development.
+During this time, Rhoda also assumed a new role in her organisation as the Director of Nursing Practice, tasked with advancing professional nursing practice through evidence-based practice.
+She was also the nursing liaison to the Centre of Evidence-Based Practice, University of Pennsylvania Health System.
 In this role, Rhoda deepened her knowledge in evaluating clinical issues from various areas in the organisation, defining scope of key question and outcomes.